Date of birth

 Holtby made 42 appearances for Spurs and had loan spells at Fulham and Hamburg, who he joined on a permanent deal, for a reported £4.5m fee, in July 2015.

 Over the past four seasons, Holtby has made over 100 league appearances for HSV, scoring 14 goals, including the latest in Bundesliga history – a 100th minute strike in a 4-1 win against FC Koln in August 2017.

 After the expiration of his contract in the summer of 2019, Holtby took time to weigh up his options, which included offers from all over the world, before electing to return to England, with Rovers his desired destination.

-The first few months of his Ewood Park stay proved to be successful, before an injury picked up away at Middlesbrough in February ended his season early.
+The first few months of his Ewood Park stay proved to be successful, before an injury picked up away at Middlesbrough in February looked to have ended his season early.

 However, the suspension to the campaign offered Holtby a second chance, and the German took it.
 He appeared in all nine of the final 2019-20 games and began the 2020-21 term in fine form as well, scoring out first competitive goal of the season with a stunning free kick against Doncaster Rovers in the Carabao Cup.